TYPO3-Documentation/TYPO3CMS-Guide-HowToDocument/Documentation/GeneralConventions/ReviewPolicy.rst

 Here is a list of currently agreed stances:

+..  _review-policy-opinionated-sentencecase:
 *   We use "Sentence case" for all headlines, so only uppercase words at the beginning of a sentence, and following english language uppercasing rules, plus uppercase all special words found in our :ref:`Glossary <spelling-ref>`.

+..  _review-policy-opinionated-headlinelevel:
 *   Headline levels are used semantically/structurally, not visually.
 Their levels must follow logical rules and leave no levels out (for example, no headline of level 4 after a level 1 headline).

+..  _review-policy-opinionated-di:
 *   In PHP code examples, prefer Dependency Injection over `makeInstance` calls, whenever possible.

+..  _review-policy-opinionated-cs:
-*   PHP Coding Guidelines adhere to the PSR-2 standard, as described in the :ref:`TYPO3 Coding Guidelines for PHP files <t3coreapi:cgl-general-requirements-for-php-files>`
+*   PHP Coding Guidelines adhere to a recent PSR/PER-CS standard, as described in the :ref:`TYPO3 Coding Guidelines for PHP files <t3coreapi:cgl-general-requirements-for-php-files>`.
+    We may deviate from this in case of didactic or display reasons.

+..  _review-policy-opinionated-acronyms:
 *   When acronyms are used, the first usage of that in a chapter must always spell it out.

+..  _review-policy-opinionated-crosslink:
 *   Cross-link to other chapters when named specifically.

+..  _review-policy-opinionated-shortform:
 *   Always write "for example" instead of "e.g." or "i.e.", generally avoid abbreviations.

+..  _review-policy-opinionated-fqcn:
 *   When referencing PHP class names / object types, spell out their "Fully Qualified Class Name" (FQCN) on first use.

 *   See :ref:`format-rest-cgl` for coding guidelines of reST formatting.

 *   See :ref:`content-styleguide` for more spelling / writing rules.

 ..  _review-policy-todo: